-For remote students looking for lodging during Orientation, a convenient housing option is the NASA Lodge.
-NASA Lodge is located across the street from our building at Moffett Field.
-When you make a reservation, note that you are affiliated with Carnegie Mellon and that you're a student.
+For newly arrived or remote students looking for lodging during Orientation, a convenient housing option is the NASA Lodge, located across the street from our building at Moffett Field.
+Call the NASA Lodge directly at 650-603-7100 and inquire about room availability.
+When you make a reservation, note that you are a student with Carnegie Mellon.

 For students relocating to Silicon Valley, visit the housing page for further information and resources to assist you in your housing search.

 Student ID Number: Your home department will provide you your Carnegie Mellon Student ID number.
 This student ID number, along with your Andrew UserID, is your primary identifier at Carnegie Mellon and allows you access to your Andrew account information and additional resources.

 Andrew UserID and Carnegie Mellon Email Address: As a Carnegie Mellon student, you have been issued a Carnegie Mellon Student ID and email address.
 Your Student ID is known as your "Andrew UserID".
 Visit the Technical Resources section below for more information.

 Carnegie Mellon Silicon Valley email: You will be notified when a CMU-SV Google Apps account has been created for you to access Silicon Valley resources.
 Visit Technical Resources for more information.

 For incoming full-time international students: Please make sure you submit your International Student Information Form and Affidavit of Support for Financial Sponsor to the Office of International Education (OIE) as soon as possible so they can process your I-20.
 All I-20s are processed by the OIE office at the main campus in Pittsburgh.
 Please do not send your documents to our campus in California.
 An FAQ about how your I-20 is processed can be found here: http://www.studentaffairs.cmu.edu/oie/forstu/faqs.html